SteelCodeTeam/Metallics-Arts/README.md

 ## **Description 📝**
 **This mod is based on "Mistborn" Brandon Sanderson books saga**, therefore we recommend having read some books of the saga before playing with the mod.
 Obviously we recommend all the author's works.

-Metallics Arts is a mod for Minecraft 1.16.5, designed to work with the Forge API.
+Metallics Arts is a mod for Minecraft 1.19.2, designed to work with the Forge API.

-This mod is a fork of Lego's Allomancy mod, so we recommend you check out his work, as his mod has a lot to offer and without a doubt: It's at least twice as cool as ours!
+This mod is a pseudo-fork of Lego's Allomancy mod, so we recommend you check out his work, as his mod has a lot to offer and without a doubt: It's at least twice as cool as ours!

 Our mod adds all three metal arts (Allomancy, Feruchemy and Hemalurgy) to Minecraft.